Bus tour to Gjógv

 Gjógv is best known for its picturesque scenery dotted with multi-coloured old house built around its vital natural harbour, which lies protected in the gorge that has given the village its name, Gjógv means gorge in Faroese.
 It is a fitting name; the harbour carved by the sea was the village’s lifeline before the arrival of modern roads.

 This is a very small village – approx. 30 people live in Gjógv nowadays, but it attracts many visitors, both foreigners and locals, who are seduced by its romantic tranquillity.
-Gjógv is the perfect spot for a leisurly stroll, and we will explore the little village before heading to its charming guesthouse, Gjáargarður, for hot drinks and pastries.
+Gjógv is the perfect spot for a leisurly stroll, and we will explore the little village before heading to its charming guesthouse, Gjáargarður, for lunch.

 Your safety is our highest priority.
 We draw your attention to the risks associated with the unique characteristics of the Faroese environment.
 Consequently, should you venture into the Faroese environment, either alone, following inspiration from our website, or together with one of our tour guides, you do so entirely at your own risk.
 We accept no liability for any injury or loss that may occur as a result.